MassivelyOverthinking/Stash/README.md

 ## 🔒 Preserve Methods

-In order to ensure Stash preserves individual and inherited class-methods utilise the `@conserve` decorator to explicitly define which methods require conservation.
+Utilise the `@conserve` decorator to explicitly mark methods for preservation in the new __slots__-based class.
+Individual methods NOT marked will not be present in new class.

 ```python
 from Stash import Stash, conserve